 In the state senate, we are currently targeting one GOP-held seat.
 With only half of the chamber up for reelection in 2020, nearly all of the competitive seats are off the map until 2022.
 Our target district is located in southwest Texas, stretching from San Antonio to the Mexican border.

-In the state House, we are currently targeting 11 districts—nine GOP-held seats and two Democratic holds.
-Nine of these districts voted for Beto O’Rourke in 2018, making them competitive in 2020.
-Geographically, our targets span the entire state, but are primarily concentrated around the Dallas/Fort Worth metro area (seven targets) and the greater Houston metro area (four targets).
+In the state house, we are currently targeting 15 districts—13 GOP-held seats and two Democratic holds.
+Ten of these districts voted for Beto O’Rourke in 2018, making them competitive in 2020.
+Geographically, our targets span the entire state, but are primarily concentrated around the Dallas/Fort Worth metro area (eight targets) and the greater Houston metro area (five targets).